Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Mid-range (from €100 to €150)

-• NH Collection Wien Zentrum – decorated with soft colors, all the rooms at this hotel come with a rain shower in the bathroom and free WiFi.
+• NH Collection Wien Zentrum – decorated in soft colors, all the rooms at this hotel come with a rain shower and free WiFi.
 You’ll also find a spa center where you can unwind in the sauna!

 • Ruby Marie Hotel Vienna – wake up to a stunning view of the city while staying in this fab hotel, which has rooms with large windows, an outdoor terrace, and a bar.